ncsa/Delta_doc/docs/source/user_guide/software.rst

 $$$$$$$$$$$

 Batch jobs will honor the commands you execute within them.
-Purge/unload/load modules, or deactivate/activate environments as needed for that job.
+Purge/unload/load modules as needed for that job.

-A clean slate job might resemble (user has a conda init clause in bashrc):
+A clean slate might resemble (user has a conda init clause in bashrc for a custom environment):

 .. code-block::